juntagrico/juntagrico/docs/1_5_release_notes.rst

     * depot description is now optional
     * price is now a decimal value
     * Areas, jobs and job types can now have a list of contacts
+    * Locations in jobs and depots are now entities

 * Developer Features:
     * ``ADMINPORTAL_NAME`` and ``ADMINPORTAL_SERVER_URL`` are removed in favor of the sites app.
 See upgrade instructions.